 Our remuneration policy reflects our intention to attract and retain critical talent as well as to motivate current employees to perform to their best ability and in the best interests of the company and stakeholders.
-The full remuneration policy is available on our website https://www.transpaco.co.za/investors.

 The policy provides a basis to determine an appropriate and fair rate of pay for each function and to apply it consistently across the group and a guideline to establish a balance between fixed and variable pay and between short- and long-term incentives.